thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

      ![]({{ site.baseurl }}/images/select_the%20ami.png "Select the AMI")

-7. On the Choose and Instance Type page, select a ThoughtSpot-supported instance type.
+7. On the Choose an Instance Type page, select a ThoughtSpot-supported instance type.
    (See [ThoughtSpot cloud instance types]({{ site.baseurl }}/appliance/cloud.html#thoughtspot-cloud-instance-types) )
 8. Click **Next: Configure Instance Details**.
 9. Configure the instances by choosing the number of EC2 instances you need.